-Adverse Event (AE) is any untoward medical occurrence, unintended disease or injury or any untoward clinical signs in subjects, users or other persons whether or not related to any research procedures or to the intervention.
+Adverse Event (AE) is any untoward medical occurrence, elective hospitalisation/surgery, unintended disease or injury or any untoward clinical signs in subjects, users or other persons whether or not related to any research procedures or to the intervention.

 Non-serious adverse events which are not related to study procedures or to the intervention will not be reported in this study.